dgodovich/personal_logseq/pages/The Drosophila Tuberous Sclerosis Complex Gene Homologs Restrict Cell Growth and Cell Proliferation.md

 	- it's not about ploidy, it's about faster G1
 - Need both proteins
 	- Do an overexpression with a GAL4-UAS system and one or the other doesn't have much effect but together you get a much smaller eye
+- bunch of stuff about cyclins and how that can relate to the human disease
+	- I think I can gloss over this
 -